 And the average man unwilling to step outside of his box gets none of it.

-Peter Thiel, in investing in Facebook in 2004, channeled the Romans and their famous ode to luck - "Fortes Fortuna Adiuvat", "Fortune Favors the Bold."
+With this way of thinking and doing, Peter Thiel has channeled the Romans and their famous ode to luck - "Fortes Fortuna Adiuvat", "Fortune Favors the Bold."

 The question, of course, is will you?

-To learn more about opportunities we are following now, please click here.
+To learn more about opportunities we are following now, Click Here.